CarlosSprekelsen/CameraRecorder/mediamtx-camera-service/docs/roadmap.md

 - **All IV&V control points must be signed off using the IV&V Reviewer Checklist above.**
 - **Use the Pre-Completion Validation Checklist before marking any task as complete.**
 - **Priority levels (HIGH/MEDIUM/LOW) guide implementation order within each Story.**
+- **Fast-track implementation has accelerated progress - focus now on validation and completion of remaining gaps.**